deejaygraham/deejaygraham.github.io/_posts/2021-03-29-simple-generative-art.md

 ![screenshot](/img/posts/simple-generative-art/art-4.png)

+### What if?

 At this point I'm hoping that someone will ask about changing how we draw the lines.
 What happens, for example, if we draw horizontal or vertical lines rather than diagonal?

 The advantage of the function we created is that we can make the change in that function and none of the other parts of the code need to change.
-And we get this rather lovely basket weave effect.

 ```python

 {% include code/python/gen-art-4.py %}

 ```

+And we get this rather lovely basket weave effect.

 ![screenshot](/img/posts/simple-generative-art/art-5.png)